Pyrrha-Foundation/pyrrha-coin/doc/tor.md

 In a typical situation, this suffices to run behind a Tor proxy:

-	./nexa -proxy=127.0.0.1:9050
+	./pyrrha -proxy=127.0.0.1:9050

-## Run a nexa hidden server
+## Run a pyrrha hidden server

 If you configure your Tor system accordingly, it is possible to make your node also reachable from the Tor network.
 Add these lines to your /etc/tor/torrc (or equivalent config file):

-	HiddenServiceDir /var/lib/tor/nexa-service/
+	HiddenServiceDir /var/lib/tor/pyrrha-service/
 	HiddenServicePort 8333 127.0.0.1:8333
 	HiddenServicePort 18333 127.0.0.1:18333

-The directory can be different of course, but (both) port numbers should be equal to your nexad's P2P listen port (8333 by default).
+The directory can be different of course, but (both) port numbers should be equal to your pyrrhad's P2P listen port (8333 by default).

-	-externalip=X   You can tell nexa about its publicly reachable address using this option, and this can be a .onion address.
-Given the above configuration, you can find your onion address in /var/lib/tor/nexa-service/hostname.
+	-externalip=X   You can tell pyrrha about its publicly reachable address using this option, and this can be a .onion address.
+Given the above configuration, you can find your onion address in /var/lib/tor/pyrrha-service/hostname.
 Onion addresses are given
 	                preference for your node to advertise itself with, for connections coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs).